Austin-TB/Tic-Tac-Toe/README.md

 ## Features
 - Simple and intuitive web-based interface.
-- Option to play against a friend or the computer.
+- Option to play against a friend
 - Responsive design for both desktop and mobile play.

 ## Acknowledgements